candlecorp/wick/crates/sdk/wasmflow-entity/README.md

 # wasmflow-entity

-The Vino entity contains the [Entity] structure and methods to translate entities to and from URLs.
+The Wasmflow entity contains the [Entity] structure and methods to translate entities to and from URLs.

-Vino entities are any origin or target that can exist in a Vino network.
+Wasmflow entities are any origin or target that can exist in a Wasmflow network.